How Much Yeast is in One Package?

 Active dry and instant yeast will be your go-to yeasts when making pizza dough or making bread, as they are accessible in any baking aisle, easy to use, and generally interchangeable.

-Now that you know everything you need to know about yeast, from measurements to actual use of the yeast, are you ready to start your baking journey?
+Now that you know everything you need to know about how much yeast is in a packet and the measurements to use the yeast, are you ready to start your baking journey?

 Are you aiming to be the best pizza baker in the universe?